 Before diving into the potential difficulties of working in software sales, let’s go over the benefits that you reap.
-These benefits make even the hardest software sales jobs worth it.
+These benefits make even the hardest tech sales jobs worth it.

 The Benefits of Working in Software Sales

-Software sales offers you the potential to make over 6 figures in an entry-level position.
-And if you are a solid sales rep and your product is in-demand, the sky's the limit as you move up the ranks.
+Tech sales offers you the potential to make over 6 figures in an entry-level position.
+And if you are a solid sales rep and your product is in demand, the sky's the limit as you move up the ranks.
 Besides your income potential, here are some other benefits of working in SaaS sales.

 High Commission Rates

 Businesses that sell SaaS products benefit from the recurring revenue model.
 Each additional dollar of new revenue represents an annual subscription.
-This is significantly more valuable than the old days where a customer paid up front for software, and then only had to pay for support.
+This is significantly more valuable than the old days when a customer paid upfront for software, and then only had to pay for support.
 So, bringing on a new customer doesn’t just give the company a one-time influx of revenue.
 It gives the business a long-term paying customer.
-That means capturing the new ARR is of the upmost importance, and quality salespeople are highly valued.
+That means capturing the new ARR is of the utmost importance, and quality salespeople are highly valued.

 Because of this, software companies often reward their sales reps with high commission rates for closing deals.
 A lot of the time, you can expect a commission of 10% of the annual recurring revenue of the deal.
 So, if you closed a $10,000 annual deal, you would earn $1,000.